Funding available for physicians to purchase adjustable exam tables

 A new Saskatchewan Medical Association (SMA)-Ministry of Health agreement provides an incentive to physicians to purchase adjustable examination tables to better accommodate patients with disabilities.

 The program will grant a participating physician $5,000 to help defray the costs of an adjustable exam table.
 To apply for reimbursement after purchasing a table, click here.

-In the meantime, the program's announcement is being applauded by a long-time advocate for the disabled community.
+The program is being applauded by a long-time advocate for the disabled community.

 Georgina Heselton, who is a polio survivor, says many people don’t understand how something as simple as an exam table that lowers and rises can make a huge difference in the health and well-being of people with disabilities.

 “I think the grant program is good because for me personally, and for all the other people who are physically disabled to the extent that I am – we are entitled to health care on a basis equal to anyone else in society, and right now my health care is compromised because I do not get proper health care, especially being a woman,” said Heselton, who is with the Disabled Women’s Network of Saskatchewan.

 “I used to be fairly mobile when I walked on crutches but I’m getting weaker and weaker,” she continued.
 “I used to be able to get onto an examination table no problem, but my post-polio has progressed and I’m in a wheelchair full time.
 I have no weight bearing ability so there’s absolutely no way I can get up onto those tables without help.”

 Treated like 'a sack of flour'

 A routine physician exam is an ordeal in frustration and humiliation, as she has to be carried, pushed and prodded like "a sack of flour,” she said through tears.

 Dr. Allan Woo, president of the SMA, said physicians understand the need to be as accessible as possible to as many patients as possible.